Miyawa-x/Auto_StuWifi/readme.md

 * **`E2901: Authentication failed`**: Your password is wrong, or you forgot the suffix (e.g.`@stu`) in your username.
 * **`E2532: no_response_data_error`**: You requested too frequently.
 The script will automatically sleep for 10-12 seconds to let the gateway cool down.
+* **`Frequent errors reported when running at computer startup`**: You can try adding a delay(usually 5 to 10 seconds) before "Run shell script" or "Scriptable", which will greatly enhance stability (Optional).

 ---